DataDog/hiring-engineers/answers.md

 DataDog Answer
 08/07/17

-I got the agent running flawlessly in minutes with the metrics coming in from
+I got the agent running flawlessly in minutes so I am going to add to what others have already done but go in a slightly different direction seeing as how cklener has done a thorough job in answering the questions and explaining along the way.
+So far I have datadog agents running with the metrics coming in from these 3 sources.

 1. AWS including ec2 instances and disks.
-Just type in the API key create a IAM role and you are AWS cloud monitoring.
+Just type in the API key, create a IAM role and you are AWS cloud monitoring.
-2. Using a Vagrant Ubuntu based VM called “ddog” running on my Mac,
+2. Datadog agent on Vagrant Ubuntu based VM
-3. Locally on a Macintosh running under OSX.
+3. Locally on a Macintosh running under OSX

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/linking-to_aws.png)